 - If you present a topic such as interviewing, and as part of the assignment the students would be required to conduct a mock interview with a career consultant, we would welcome the opportunity to interview the class.

-- Use and refer students to the CMC website.
+- Use and refer students to the CS website.
 The site is comprehensive and the students will see a direct benefit from using it.